-As one of the largest listed railroad companies Union Pacific (NYSE: UNP) has also delivered fantastic returns for its long term share holders (though not quite as remarkable as Kansas City Southern).
-According to the data in Mayer’s book every $1 invested into Union Pacific stock at the end of calendar year 1975 was worth around $338 by 2014 – equivalent to annual returns of approximately 15.5%.
+As one of the largest listed railroad companies Union Pacific Corporation (NYSE: UNP) has also delivered fantastic returns for its long term shareholders (though not quite as remarkable as Kansas City Southern).
+According to the data in Mayer’s book every $1 invested in Union Pacific stock at the end of calendar year 1975 was worth around $338 by 2014 – equivalent to annual returns of approximately 15.5%.
 Even if you had the “misfortune” to invest on the eve of the global financial crisis back in 2007 you’d have seen compound annual returns of approximately 13.5% up to the present day.

-Ultimately Union Pacific has a fairly simple business model.
-Right across America businesses need to figure out ways of transporting raw goods and finished products from A to B, and with 32,000 miles of track spanning roughly half of the States in the U.S. Union Pacific represents a handy solution to that problem.
-In return they charge a freight fee, which as it stands makes up the vast majority of the company’s revenue stream.
-To break it down a bit further the company generate the vast majority of these freight fees from six key groupings: Automotives; Intermodal; Industrial Products; Chemicals; Agricultural Products; and, finally, Coal.
+Ultimately the company has a fairly simple business model.
+Right across America businesses need to figure out ways of transporting raw goods and finished products from A to B. Union Pacific, with its roughly 32,000 miles of track running across the Western portion of the country, represents a handy solution to that problem.
+In return the company charges a freight fee, which as it stands makes up the vast majority of its revenue stream.
+To break it down a bit further the vast majority of these freight fees are generated from six key groupings: Automotives; Intermodal; Industrial Products; Chemicals; Agricultural Products; and, finally, Coal.

 Now ordinarily a railroad company might not be your first port of call when looking for a good dividend stock.
 Firstly, and as you might imagine, these companies tend to be quite sensitive to the health of wider economy.
-When times are good then there’s more freight, more fees and more revenue.
+When times are good there is more freight to haul, more fees, more revenue and more profit.
 When times are bad then the reverse tends to happen.
 Between 2008 and 2009 for instance Union Pacific saw revenue per share and earnings per share both drop by around 20%.
 The following year those figures then rebounded by around 25% and 50% respectively as the economy started to recover.

 Secondly, the railroad industry tends to be pretty capital intensive for obvious reasons.
 Across Union Pacific’s vast network there’s always going to be some section of track that needs maintenance work or replacement.
-At a cost of somewhere in the region of $600,000 per mile of track that adds up to significant level of capital expenditure that needs to be maintained every single year.
-For the same reason railroad companies also tend to have fairly sizeable amounts of debt on their balance sheets.
+At a cost of somewhere in the region of $600,000 per mile of track that adds up to significant level of capital expenditure that needs to be maintained each and every year.
+For the same reason railroad companies also tend to carry relatively large amounts of debt on their balance sheets.

-On that note the one point I’d be wary on is when the low payout ratio is cited as a reason for continued dividend growth.
+On that note the one point I’d be wary about is when the low payout ratio is cited as a reason for continued dividend growth.
 At first glance this seems like a rational observation: for example since 2007 Union Pacific has “only” paid out around 30% of net profits by way of cash dividends (though it has been getting closer to 50% in the last few years).
-The reason the pay-out ratio often appears this way with railroad stocks is for the above mentioned reasons: relatively high capital expenditure requirements, debt management and potentially volatile swings in profit depending on economic conditions.
+The reason that low pay-out ratios are par for the course in this industry is for the above mentioned reasons: relatively high capital expenditure requirements, debt management and potentially volatile swings in profit depending on economic conditions.

 As always the crucial factor for any one-off investment will be the valuation.
 Where do we stand right now with Union Pacific?
 Well, going back to the turn of the century the stock’s average annual P/E ratio has ranged from as low as around 13.5x earnings to as high as 21x earnings.
 Right now the shares are trading at approximately 20.5x last year’s profits.

-The driving force behind Union Pacific’s outstanding shareholder returns is relatively simple: it’s the perfect mix of relatively high earnings growth, previously depressed valuations, a current valuation near its historical highs and, finally, a bucket load of dividends.
-For example, over the past fifteen years shareholders have seen earnings per share grow by around 12% per annum on average, the valuation multiple expand from around 14x earnings to 20.5x earnings, and a pile of dividends totalling around 100% of the initial share price (i.e. investors would have already recouped their initial investment from cash dividends alone).
+To date the driving force behind Union Pacific’s shareholder returns has been that perfect mix of relatively high earnings growth, previously depressed valuations, a current valuation near its historical highs and, finally, a bucket load of dividends.
+For example over the past fifteen years shareholders have seen earnings per share grow by around 12% per annum on average.
+In addition the valuation multiple has expanded from around 14x earnings to 20.5x earnings.
+Finally, they got a pile of cash dividends totaling around 100% of the initial share price (i.e. investors would have already recouped their initial investment from cash dividends alone).
 Needless to say if you were a buyer of Union Pacific stock back in the early 2000s you’ve done very well for yourself indeed (it has roughly ten-bagged during that period if you include reinvested dividends).

-In order to determine how well Union Pacific stock might do going forward I’d just ask a few general questions.
+In order to determine how well Union Pacific stock might do going forward I’d just pose a few general questions.
 Firstly, and bearing in mind that the current valuation of 20.5x earnings is historically quite high, what will be the impact of a changing valuation multiple over any given time frame?
-The longer you’re prepared to wait the less important this becomes though it still has an impact.
+The longer you’re prepared to wait the less important this becomes.
 Secondly, how will Union Pacific’s future earnings growth compare to its valuation today?
 In other words will future growth be able to more than offset the current valuation and deliver great returns?
 In the past Union Pacific investors were rewarded when that was overwhelmingly the case.
 Right now it is nowhere near as clear cut.
 As usual with these kinds of cyclical companies a recession might be a good time to take another look.